The Getty Images and Chris Hondros Fund Award

 In 2012, Photojournalist Andrea Bruce was awarded the inaugural Getty Images and Chris Hondros Fund Award for her ability to bring shared human experiences to light.
 Finalist Dominic Bracco II was also recognized for his work, creating a visual history that provokes thought, raises awareness and fosters understanding.

 In 2013, Chilean Photographer Tomás Munita was chosen to receive the second annual Getty Images and Chris Hondros Fund Award for his exceptional photographic ability coupled with a spirited commitment to the craft of photojournalism.
 American Photographer Bryan Denton was selected as a finalist to further enable his work, which captures both the complexities and daily life of those living in conflict with an unyielding commitment and intellectual curiosity.

+In 2014, award-winning photojournalist Daniel Berehulak was chosen to receive the third annual Getty Images and Chris Hondros fund award for his unyielding commitment to photojournalism, the exceptional quality of his work and the rigor with which he approaches the compelling and complex news stories of our time.
 American independent documentary photographer and Pulitzer Prize winner Preston Gannaway was selected as a finalist to further enable her work focusing on intimate stories about American families and subcultures.

 Read more about the Chris Hondros Fund here.